Avikam03/cs486/README.md

 ## lec12

-Q-learning is a model-free value based method.
-It stores an explicitly representation of the policy.
+Q-learning is a model-free value based method:
+- estimates the value function
+- does not store an explicit representation of the policy.

-Let us now look at a method called **Policy Gradient**, which is a model-free policy based method.
-Unlike Q-learning, it explicitly stores a representation of the value function and instead estimates the policy.
+Let us now look at a method called **Policy Gradient**, which is a model-free policy based method:
+- estimates the policy
+- does not store an explicit representation of the value function

 ### Stochastic Policy